Shooting target: Metallic silhouette

 In metallic silhouette shooting only knock down steel targets featuring animals are used.

 Popinjays

 The Popinjay (from the French papegai, or "parrot") is an ancient form of target for crossbow shooting.
 Originally a bird tethered in a tree, it developed into a complex painted wood target atop a tall wooden pole.
 The popinjay would form the centrepiece of a major shooting contest and many shooters would try their skill repeatedly against the same target.
 Scoring was awarded for shooting off various parts of the target.

 Human silhouette

-Human silhouette targets are use for military, police and civilian firearms training.
+Human silhouette targets are use for military and police firearms training.

 Mannequins

 Mannequins are sold for use as practice targets.
 Examples include The Ex, which resembles a woman, and another resembling former United States President Barack Obama.